alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 ### 3. Manually clear the shared memcache

 Jenkins is capable of clearing [the internal memcache caches](https://github.com/alphagov/govuk-puppet/blob/32c1bbbb10067078c1406170666a135b4a10aaea/modules/govuk_jenkins/templates/jobs/clear_frontend_memcache.yaml.erb#L18) which some frontend applications use for their `Rails.cache`.
-[Some frontend applications use a shared memcached](https://github.com/alphagov/govuk-puppet/blob/main/hieradata_aws/class/frontend.yaml) and Jenkins can't clear this cache yet.
+Unfortunately [some frontend applications use a shared memcached](https://github.com/alphagov/govuk-puppet/blob/main/hieradata_aws/class/frontend.yaml) and Jenkins can't clear this cache yet.

 As a workaround, you need to clear the cache by hand (replace `integration` with `staging` or `production` for the other environments):